Monday, 04 April 2005 06:27a brain dump of sorts...

 A 3d projection of a skin model I created using ITK-SNAP (v2.1.0-dev mar23,2010) on my sagittal MRI head scan.
 This is the first model I've created with my nose attached to my face...(fixed phase-wrap artifacts).
 I really didn't take much care when creating this.
 So the results could be much better.
 But you get the idea.
-It is also looks like my model has been like been all stomped on squooshed (it looks more rectangular than it should, my dome looks taller and skinnier than it should.)
+It also looks like my model has been all stomped on and squooshed (it looks more rectangular than it should, my dome looks taller and skinnier than it should.)
 I'm not sure why this happens within ITK-SNAP.
 More stuff to figure out...

 I tried to save the vtk mesh and some of the other formats.
 But looking now, I can't find them.
 Also, I noticed that the UI was pretty unresponsive when I set the iterations up to 10 a step and turned on auto update mesh.
 Seems like when processing larger step values, it might need to yield more to handle windows messages.
 Need to build and look into that some more...

 I would like to start cutting and rendering multiple models here soon.
 Hoping to be able to use blender.

 Neuropsychiatry Section - Pyvox (formerly known as BBLimage) is a set of software tools for medical image processing, particularly skull stripping and segmentation of MR brain images; Written in python and C. Under open source license..

 Update Jan 21, 2012